 - Experienced spine surgeons: When it comes to disc replacement surgery, research shows that the experience of your surgeon can make a difference in how well you do.
 Spine surgeons at Rush were among the first in Chicago to perform both lumbar and cervical disc replacement, and we currently perform more than 2,300 spine surgeries each year.

 - Convenient options across the Rush System: Rush has spine surgery locations throughout the Chicago area, from the western suburbs to Northwest Indiana.
 We also have spine neurosurgeons who specialize in only one area of the spine (e.g., only cervical spine surgery), as well as spine surgeons who treat multiple issues.

 - Spine surgery innovation and research: Spine surgeons at Rush are leaders in spine surgery research and clinical trials.
 For instance, orthopedic spine surgeons at Rush have refined the ability to predict who would benefit from surgery and which surgery is likely to offer you the best results based on our past patients' outcomes.
 Our surgeons also help develop and test new surgical approaches, tools and implants, so you'll have access to innovative treatments before they are widely available.

-- Nationally ranked programs: U.S. News & World Report ranked Rush University Medical Center No. 4 in the nation for neurology and neurosurgery and No. 5 in the nation for orthopedics.
-Both programs are also ranked best in Illinois.
+- Nationally ranked programs: U.S. News & World Report ranks Rush University Medical Center among the best in the nation for neurology and neurosurgery and for orthopedics.